Cello Biomechanics w/ 4 individual coachings

 • Cellists caring about injury prevention.

-• Motivated cellists who want to get a deep understanding of cello technique, and boost their playing.
+• Motivated cellists lookinf for deep understanding of cello technique, ready to boost their playing.

 Analysis of your movement patterns.
-Personalized corrective exercises to improve your movement and technique, and guidance through the chapters of the course.
+Personalized exercises to improve your movement and technique, and guidance through the 4 chapters of the course.

 Balance